German Recipes for Kids to Cook and Bake Just like Oma

 Looking for recipes for kids to cook?
 Want an easy way to pass on your German culture and have fun in the kitchen at the same time?
 Below you'll find just what you're looking for.

 Above, my eldest granddaughter, Alana, loves to make rouladen for her own birthday dinner party.
 Here was one of her first attempts, many years ago.

 One of the joys of growing up was helping Mom in the kitchen.
 That is, until I got older and realized it was also a chore that kept me from going outside to play!

 Many times, it includes spending time in the kitchen - having fun - making memories - and passing on the German traditions in cooking and baking.

+Recipes for kids to cook can mean several things.
+It all depends on the age of the children and on their capabilities.
 Almost any recipe can be done by kids - I enjoyed making yeast doughs at the age of 8, forming them into all sorts of shapes and cakes.

 Keep on the lookout for easy recipes for kids to cook and bake.
 My Sunday job was peeling potatoes for potato dumplings.
 Since I enjoyed eating them, I learned to appreciate the work that went into them.

 Below are recipes for kids to cook that are extra easy or have "fun parts" that kids, even very young ones, can help with.
 It's not a big step to go from "helping out" to "doing it themselves".
 Always be there to teach how to do things safely.

 I've categorized the recipes such as, Easy Kids Christmas Cookies Recipes, to make it easier to find ones you'll enjoy doing together.
 Read the recipe carefully to see what the kids can do.
 And then, let them do it.
 Let them read the recipe; teach them to measure; explain the steps.
 Have fun!